1912Alan-Turing1954/compress.py/README.md

 ## This is a compression command, that can iterate through your entire Drive and find a file of your choice and compress it down 50% - 90%.

-### To use simply Download the project.zip file, extract and place the compress.exe in this directory 'C:\Windows\System32'
+### To use simply Download the project.zip file, extract and place the compress.exe in this directory 'C:\Windows\System32' and you will be able to use the command globally in any directory or shell. the command = "compress" simple.

 ```Python
 def compress():